syafuso/syafuso.github.io/_posts/2017-06-02-review-top-military-watches.markdown

 <h3>Quick Buying Tips</h3>

-<strong>LOOK FOR</strong> faces that are easy to read regardless of lighting conditions, contain bold numbers for quick recognition, and typically draw from a darker color palette.
+<strong>WELL-DESIGNED FACES</strong> are easy to read regardless of lighting conditions, contain bold numbers for quick recognition, and typically draw from a darker color palette.

 Ever since their introduction into the armed forces in World War I, watches in the military style have typically emphasized a classy but no-frills approach to the business of timekeeping.